Who would have thought that event sponsorship psychology was a thing?

 But bias, as you can find out from picking up any social psychology paper from the past century, is where incentives change our behaviour usually without us having insight into the presence or effect of the influencer.

 So when someone says, “I don’t think these connections create any bias” it means – ‘I’m not willing to think about the bias that these connections create’ which is a red flag that they won’t be recognised or addressed.

 —A depressing financial justification by Vaughn Bell

-What is interesting to me is that Western cultures, believing in the supremacy of our minds over our emotions—”the rider over the elephant” as Daniel Kahneman puts it—discount the effects that sponsorship can have on our hearts and subsequent decisions.
-I sincerely thank the myriads of event sponsors who have often made my time at events easier and more pleasant, while acknowledging their influence on my future consulting recommendations and purchasing choices.
+Western cultures believe in the supremacy of our minds over our emotions.
+Daniel Kahneman describes this as “the rider over the elephant”.
+Consequently, they discount the effects that sponsorship can have on our hearts and subsequent decisions.
+I sincerely thank the myriads of event sponsors who have often made my time at events easier and more pleasant.
+I also acknowledge their influence on my future consulting recommendations and purchasing choices.
 As Bell points out, people who believe their intelligence will protect them against the ways our brains actually work are fooling themselves.
 Meanwhile, the smart sponsor smiles and continues to be generous.

 Event sponsorship psychology works!